-- i.
-Upon completion of the required improvements, the subdivider shall submit to the governing body a statement certifying that: - A. All required improvements are complete. - B. All required improvements follow the minimum standards specified by the governing body for their construction if the governing body has standards.
-If standards do not exist, the governing body may require improvements follow design plans prepared by a professional engineer licensed in the State of Montana. - C. The developer knows of no defects in those improvements - D. That these improvements are free and clear of any encumbrances or liens - E. All applicable fees and surcharges have been paid. - ii.
-In those cases where some improvement guarantees have been made in Subsection II-B-4 (b). above, the amount of the guarantee may be reduced upon installation and acceptance by the governing body of the required improvements.
-The amount of reduction shall correspond to 90 percent (90%) of the value of the completed improvements.
-The reduction cannot include the value of improvements that have not been completed. - iii.
-Upon completion of all the required improvements and certification of the items in Subsection II-B-4 (c). above, the governing body shall authorize the release of any remaining portion of the improvement guarantee.
+- I. Upon completion of the required improvements, the subdivider shall submit to the governing body a statement certifying that: - 1.
+All required improvements are complete. - 2.
+All required improvements follow the minimum standards specified by the governing body for their construction if the governing body has standards.
+If standards do not exist, the governing body may require improvements follow design plans prepared by a professional engineer licensed in the State of Montana. - 3.
+The developer knows of no defects in those improvements - 4.
+That these improvements are free and clear of any encumbrances or liens - 5.
+All applicable fees and surcharges have been paid. - II.
+In those cases where some improvement guarantees have been made in Subsection 2(b)(iii)(B) above, the amount of the guarantee may be reduced upon installation and acceptance by the governing body of the required improvements.
+The amount of reduction shall correspond to ninety percent (90%) of the value of the completed improvements.
+The reduction cannot include the value of improvements that have not been completed. - III.
+Upon completion of all the required improvements and certification of the items in Subsection 2(b)(iii)(C) above, the governing body shall authorize the release of any remaining portion of the improvement guarantee.